Dee-24r/Dee-24r/README.md

 ![opensauce](opensauce-exhibitor.jpeg)
 <br>
-Hello!
+<h4>Hello!
 I'm Funmilayo, and Yes!
 I DID exhibit at Open Sauce 2026! :D

 In my free time?
 I hack!!
 I make hardware, machine learning, and a few software projects.
-I love meeting new people, so feel free to let me know what you're working on!
+I love meeting new people, so feel free to let me know what you're working on!</h4>

 ### Projects I'm currently working on that you should check out: